peterthomassen/draft-ietf-dnsop-cds-consistency/draft-thomassen-dnsop-cds-consistency.md

-If the parent then observes a CSYNC signal and fetches the flawed NS record set without ensuring consistency across nameservers, the delegation may be updated so that resolution is broken, or the multi-homing setup is silently reduced to a single-provider setup.
+If the parent then observes a CSYNC signal and fetches the flawed NS record set without ensuring consistency across nameservers, the delegation may be updated in a way that breaks resolution or silently reduces the multi-homing setup to a single-provider setup.

 ## Provider Change (Temporary Multi-Signer)

-Transferring a domain from one (signing) DNS provider to another, without going insecure, necessitates a brief period during which the domain is operated in multi-signer mode:
+Transferring DNS service for a domain name from one (signing) DNS provider to another, without going insecure, necessitates a brief period during which the domain is operated in multi-signer mode:
 First, the providers include each other's signing keys as DNSKEY and CDS/CDNSKEY records in their copy of the zone.
 Once the parent detects the updated CDS/CDNSKEY record set at the old